aws-samples/shopfloor-connectivity/docs/targets/file.md

 ---
 ### Compression
-Compression used to compress the data in the file
+The type of compression algorithm used to compress data written to the output file.

-**Type**: "None" | "GZip" | "Zip"
+**Type**: String

+Possible values are:

-Default is "None"
+- "None" (Default)
+- "GZip"
+- "Zip"

 ---
 ### Directory
-Directory where the output files are created.
+The filesystem path where output files will be stored.
+Files are automatically organized in a hierarchical directory structure based on timestamp (year/month/day/hour/minute) with a unique UUID filename and appropriate extension.

 **Type**: String

-The name of the output files in the directory will be yyyy/mm/dd/hh/mn/uuid.<extension>
+The name of the output files in the directory will be yyyy/mm/dd/hh/mn/uuid.[extension](#extension)

 ---
 ### Extension
-Extension used for the output files
+The file extension to be used for output files.
+If no extension is specified, but the file is compressed, then the corresponding extension for the compression method is used.
+For compression types that support entry names (e.g., zip), the extension of the entry will be set to ".json" if the [Json](#json) field is true.

 **Type**: String

-If no extension is specified, but the file is compressed then the corresponding extension for the compression method is used.
-For compression types that support entry names (e.g., zip) the extension of the entry will be set to ".json" if the Json field is true,

 ---
 ### Interval
-Interval in seconds after which the internal buffer is written to an output file.
+The time interval in seconds that determines how often the internal buffer is flushed and written to the output file, regardless of  [buffer size](#buffersize).

 **Type**: Int